 Maps of the distribution of aquatic plant species for Lake Iroquois are included in Appendix A. Frequency of occurrence results are presented in Table 2.
-For the June, one-year post-treatment survey, musk grass (Chara/Nitella) was the most common plant (43% of survey points).
-Eurasian watermilfoil (Myriophyllum spicatum) was absent from all survey points.
-Curly-leaf Pondweed, another invasive species, was present in 16% of survey points.
-Common native species in the June survey for Lake Iroquois included Elodea canadensis (37% of survey points), Zosterella dubia (19%), Potamogeton foliosus (16%), Potamogeton amplifolius (10%), Potamogeton praelongus (10%), Nymphaea odorata (8%), Potamogeton zosteriformis (8%), Eleocharis acicularis (7%), Utricularia vulgaris (6%) and Ceratophyllum demersum (6%).
+For the June, two year post-treatment survey, musk grass (Chara/Nitella) was the most common plant (37% of survey points).
+Eurasian watermilfoil (Myriophyllum spicatum) was present in 3% of the survey points (Figure 1).
+Curly-leaf Pondweed, another invasive species, was present in 19% of survey points (Figure 2).
+Common native species in the June 2023 survey for Lake Iroquois included Elodea canadensis (27% of survey points), Vallisneria americana (19%), Potamogeton foliosus (12%), Potamogeton praelongus (12%), Potamogeton zosteriformis (12%), Zosterella dubia (10%), Potamogeton amplifolius (10%), Nymphaea odorata (10%), Eleocharis acicularis (7%), Ceratophyllum demersum (7%), Sparganium sp.
+(7%) and Lemna trisulca (6%).
 While the Spring survey provides a confirmation of the distribution of Eurasian watermilfoil, a perennial species, the timing of the survey precludes determination of the distribution and relative abundance of most native species that have not started growing this early in the season.
-The remainder of this report will focus on comparison of the Fall 2017, 2019, 2021 and 2022 survey results.
+The remainder of this report will focus on comparison of the Fall survey results.